Wild Kingdom Star Jim Fowler Shares Custom-designed Bird Feeder

 But some clever squirrels quickly made him rethink his design.

 “A squirrel got up here and messed it up a little bit.
-But now I think I have the squirrels licked,” he says smiling.
+But now I think I have the squirrels licked,” Fowler says, smiling.

-He tried all kinds of things including a plexiglass barrier, but none of them worked.
+He tried many things, including a plexiglass barrier, but none worked.

 Fowler even used drain pipes on the legs, and the squirrels climbed right up the pipes.